Est. Reading Time - 10 min

 The WEP penalty is capped at a maximum of 50% of your UK state pension.
 So by increasing your UK State Pension entitlement you could increase your WEP penalty, but you will also increase your overall combined social security + UK state pension income.
 It is precisely because of this cap that you should probably make voluntary contributions.

 Here’s another caveat.
 This can be exacerbated or reduced by the foreign exchange (FX) rate at the time you become eligible for your UK State Pension.

 If you “opted out” when you were a member of UK company pension scheme then you may find that your contribution record does not match your accrued pension.
 This is because the shortfall will effectively be paid by the company pension scheme.
 You may be able to catch up and remove or reduce the shortfall.

-We have a client who had a full record (i.e. 35 “full” years contributions) and yet his accrued pension wasn’t the maximum.
-When we queried this we were told that it was a result of having contracted out earlier in his career and that he could make it up to the maximum by paying several move years of class 2 contributions.
+Start by checking your National Insurance contributions record here.
+We heard from someone who had a full record (i.e. 35 “full” years contributions) and yet their accrued pension wasn’t the maximum.
+When we queried this, we were told that it was a result of having contracted out earlier in their career and that they could make it up to the maximum by paying several move years of class 2 contributions.

 Plan First Wealth is a registered investment adviser.
 Information presented is for educational purposes only and does not intend to make an offer or solicitation for the sale or purchase of any specific securities, investments, or investment strategies.
 Investments involve risk and, unless otherwise stated, are not guaranteed.
 Be sure to first consult with a qualified financial adviser and/or tax professional before implementing any strategy discussed herein.
 Past performance is not indicative of future performance.